Quickstart

 This guide will get you all set up and ready to use the Ximilar API.
 We'll cover how to get started with API and how to make your first API request.
 We'll also look at where to go next to find all the information you need to take full advantage of our powerful REST API.

-Before making your first API request, you need to pick which API client you will use.
-In addition to good ol' cURL HTTP requests, Ximilar offers client for Python.
-In the following example, you can see how to install each client.
+Before making your first API request, choose the API client you want to use.
+In addition to good ol' cURL for HTTP requests, Ximilar also provides a Python client.

-# cURL is most likely already installed on your machine
+# cURL is most likely already installed on your device

 curl --version